 Believe it or not, most countries don’t actually have laws forbidding you from accessing geo-restricted content using a VPN.
 However, doing so usually goes against the terms of service of whichever platform you’re using.

 The good news is that, even if your chosen service realizes you’re connected to a VPN, nothing is likely to happen.
 In fact, you’ll usually just be asked to disconnect before you can proceed.
-You can read more here on the legality of VPNs.

 Are free Firestick VPNs safe to use?